Chiral interactions of fermions and massive gauge fields in Kaluza-Klein models: Higher-dimensional Dirac operator

 Thus, the physical couplings of gauge fields to 4D fermions, as given by the covariant derivative \eqref{Induced4DCovariantDerivative}, are determined by the matrix elements of $\cL_{e_a}$ in the basis $\{ \psi_\alpha \}$ of eigenspinors of $\sD^K$.
 These matrix elements are anti-hermitian.
 The identity \beq \Blangle \, \big[ \cL_{e_a} + \frac{1}{2} \, \divergence (e_a) \big] \psi_\alpha \, , \psi_\beta \, \Brangle_{L^2} \; + \; \Blangle \, \psi_\alpha \, , \big[ \cL_{e_a} + \frac{1}{2} \, \divergence (e_a) \big] \psi_\beta \, \Brangle_{L^2} \; = \; 0 \ \eeq follows from the general property \eqref{IntegralKLD} of the Kosmann-Lichnerowicz derivative.

-\begin{remark} The appearance of a 4D Pauli term in the decomposition of the higher-dimensional Dirac operator represents a variation from the prescriptions of the Standard Model.
-In the case of the abelian 5D Kaluza-Klein model, this term induces a correction to the electric dipole moment of the electron, as is well-known.
-It has been estimated that the magnitude of the correction is negligible, beyond the reach of current experimental measurements (e.g. \cite{Dolan}).
-However, those estimates rely on the assumption that the higher-dimensional vacuum metric is entirely determined by the simple Einstein-Hilbert action on $P$.
-That assumption should not hold in realistic Kaluza-Klein models.
+\begin{remark} The appearance of a 4D Pauli term is a departure from the prescriptions of the Standard Model.
+In the case of the abelian 5D Kaluza-Klein model, this term contributes to the anomalous magnetic moment of the charged fermion.
+It has been estimated that the magnitude of this contribution is negligible, beyond the reach of current measurements (e.g. \cite{CN, Dolan}).
+However, those estimates rely on the assumption that the higher-dimensional vacuum metric is determined by the simple Einstein-Hilbert action on $P$.
+That assumption should not hold in realistic models.
 Higher-order corrections to that action seem necessary for several reasons.
-For example, to introduce the different mass scales observed in reality and, in certain versions of the model, to stabilize the vacuum metric on $P$ \cite{Bap}. \end{remark}
+For example, to introduce the different mass scales observed in reality and to stabilize the vacuum metric on $P$ \cite{Bap}. \end{remark}